 computer-use

-Use Orca's computer-use CLI to inspect and control local desktop apps through accessibility trees, screenshots, and safe UI actions.
-Use when an agent needs to list desktop apps, get an app state, read visible UI, click, type, press keys, scroll, drag, set values, or perform app accessibility actions.
-Triggers include "computer use", "orca computer", "list apps", "get app state", "read Spotify", "read Slack", "click app", "type text", "press key", "set value", "scroll app", "drag app", and desktop app interaction tasks.
+Use Orca's computer-use CLI to inspect and operate local desktop app windows through accessibility trees, screenshots, and safe UI actions.
+Use for desktop app interaction: list apps/windows, get app state, read visible UI, click controls, type, press keys, scroll, drag, set values, or perform accessibility actions.
+Also use for browser windows, webviews, Orca app UI, or other desktop UI.
+Triggers include "computer use", "orca computer", "read Spotify", "read Slack", "control/click/read in a desktop app", and "get app state".

 Install